Representations of $\omega$-Lie Algebras and Tailed Derivations of Lie Algebras: Introduction

-We prove that soluble $\ome$-Lie algebras are normal of degree 1; see Proposition \ref{prop2.2}.
-The first main result may be formulated as follows:
+We will show that soluble $\omega$-Lie algebras are of degree 1; see Proposition \ref{prop2.2} below.
+Our first main result can be formulated as follows.

-\begin{thm} Let $L$ be a normal $\ome$-Lie algebra of degree 1 with a soluble ideal $\g$ of maximal dimension $\dim(L)-1$ and $V$ an irreducible $L$-module.
-Then $\dim(V)=1$. \end{thm}
+\begin{theorem} Let $L$ be a non-simple complex $\omega$-Lie algebra of degree 1 with a soluble ideal $\g$ of maximal dimension $\dim(L)-1$ and $V$ be a finite-dimensional irreducible $L$-module.
+Then $\dim(V)=1$. \end{theorem}

-Combining Proposition \ref{prop2.2} and Theorem \ref{mainthm2} we derive a direct consequence which could be regarded as an $\ome$-version of the classical Lie's Theorem.
+Proposition \ref{prop2.2} and Theorem \ref{mainthm2} combine to a direct consequence which could be regarded as an $\omega$-Lie version of the classical Lie's theorem.

-\begin{coro}[The $\ome$-version of Lie's Theorem] Let $L$ be a complex soluble $\ome$-Lie algebra and $V$ an irreducible $L$-module.
+\begin{coro}[The $\omega$-Lie version of Lie's theorem] Let $L$ be a finite-dimensional soluble $\omega$-Lie algebra over the complex field and $V$ be a finite-dimensional irreducible $L$-module.
 Then $\dim(V)=1$. \end{coro}

-We also give some applications of Theorem \ref{mainthm2} and fundamental properties of $\ome$-Lie algebra modules in Section \ref{sec2}.
+We also give some applications of Theorem \ref{mainthm2} and fundamental properties of $\omega$-Lie algebra modules in Section \ref{sec2}.

-Our second purpose is to study indecomposable representations of some three-dimensional non-Lie $\ome$-Lie algebras.
-Note that we have already classified these $\ome$-Lie algebras in \cite[Theorem 2]{CLZ2014} into $\LL:=\{L_{1},L_{2}, A_{\alpha},B,C_{\alpha}\}$, see Section \ref{sec2} below.
+The second goal of this paper is to study indecomposable representations of some three-dimensional non-Lie $\omega$-Lie algebras.
+Note that we have already classified these $\omega$-Lie algebras in \cite[Theorem 2]{CLZ14} into $\LL:=\{L_{1},L_{2}, A_{\alpha},B,C_{\alpha}\}$, see Section \ref{sec2} for details.
 Let $L\in\{L_{1},A_{\alpha}\}$ and $\R_{n}(\C)$ be the set of all indecomposable $L$-modules on $\C^{n}$.
-In Section \ref{sec3}, we prove the following result.
+Section \ref{sec3} is devoted to a proof of the following second main result.

-\begin{thm} The equivalence classes in $\R_{n}(\C)$ could be parametrized by the complex field $\C$ and the conjugacy classes of $n\times n$ nilpotent matrices. \end{thm}
+\begin{theorem} The equivalence classes in $\R_{n}(\C)$ could be parametrized by the complex field $\C$, the conjugacy classes of $n\times n$ nilpotent matrices and an affine variety. \end{theorem}

-The third purpose of this article is to study one-dimensional $\ome$-extensions of Lie algebras.
-Note that the one-dimensional extensions of a Lie algebra $\g$ can be parameterized by the set of all twisted derivations of $\g$; see Agore-Militaru \cite[Proposition 5.4]{AM2014}.
+Our third purpose is to study one-dimensional $\omega$-extensions of Lie algebras.
+Note that one-dimensional extensions of a Lie algebra $\g$ can be parameterized by the set of all twisted derivations of $\g$; see \cite[Proposition 5.4]{AM14}.
 Let $\g$ be a Lie algebra and $L=\g\oplus \C x$ be the vector space of dimension $\dim(\g)+1$.
-Then $L$ is called a one-dimensional $\ome$-\textbf{extension} of $\g$ through $\C x$ if there exists an $\ome$-Lie algebra structure on $L$ containing $\g$ as an ideal and $\ome(\g,\g)=0$.
-To describe the set $\ext(\g)$ of all one-dimensional $\ome$-extensions of $\g$, we introduce the notion of tailed derivations of nonassociative algebras.
+Then $L$ is called a one-dimensional $\omega$-\textbf{extension} of $\g$ through $\C x$ if there exists an $\omega$-Lie algebra structure on $L$ containing $\g$ as an ideal and $\omega(\g,\g)=0$.
+To describe the set $\ext(\g)$ of all one-dimensional $\omega$-extensions of $\g$, we introduce the notion of tailed derivations of nonassociative algebras.